bradjd1/Art/README.md

 ## BASIC CODE FLOW
 * User enters search keyword (or blank) on the Start Page.
 * The AIoC API runs using those search parameters and renders the results to the ListResults page/component.
+    - The Search Results are those of the return of the API call, which uses their own internal search logic (including a limit of 100 search results).
 * User clicks on a result to see details about that piece of art.
     - The app captures the ID of the search result that was clicked and builds the URL for the next API call.
-    - The AIoC API runs again, using the Details endpoint, and renders the results to the Details page/component.
+    - The AIoC API is called again, using the Details endpoint, and renders the results to the Details page/component.
     - The app gets the Image ID from the second AIoC API call to build the URL for the IIIF API call.
-    - The IIIF API runs and renders the image to the Details page/component.
+    - The IIIF API is called and renders the image to the Details page/component.

 ## NEXT STEPS / FUTURE FEATURES

 ### Low-Hanging Fruit

--

-### Should-do

--
+- Addtional details: art is included in the Museum's Art Tour, on-loan, etc.

 ### Additional Features

--
+- Thumbnails for each of the Search Results
+- Return next 100 pieces of art in the Search Results (put pageNumber in State of ListResults and issue another API call)

 ## CODE SNIPPETS